-Britain's new relationship with Europe: what could the future look like?
+Britain’s relationship with Europe: what might the future look like?

 Background to the referendum

+The terms of the referendum are set out in the European Union Referendum Act 2015 (2015 Act), which was passed in December 2015.
+The 2015 Act is the result of the government’s commitment to hold a referendum by the end of 2017.
 Although the UK has been a member of the EU since 1973 and been allowed opt-outs from adopting the euro and joining the Schengen border-free area, as well as in the areas of justice and home affairs, deep-rooted anti-EU sentiment within the Conservative party led to the pledge to hold a referendum in the party’s 2015 general election manifesto.
-The then Prime Minister David Cameron promised that the referendum would be held after reforms of the EU had been agreed.
-But despite his attempts to broker certain limited concessions from the EU, the UK voted by a clear majority to leave the EU.
+Prime Minister David Cameron promised that the referendum would be held after reforms of the EU had been agreed.

-There is no formal procedure under UK law for the government to initiate the process for withdrawal.
-For example, there is no fixed period within which the government must serve the notice which starts the process for withdrawal set out in Article 50 of the Treaty on European Union (Article 50) (the government's current plan appears to be early 2017).
+If the referendum result is in favour of the UK leaving the EU, there is no formal procedure under UK law for the government to initiate the process for withdrawal.
+For example, there is no fixed period within which the government would be required to serve the notice which starts the process for withdrawal set out in Article 50 of the Treaty on European Union (Article 50).

-Article 50 allows an EU member state to serve an irrevocable notification of its intention to leave the EU to the European Council.
-Following a withdrawal notification, there is a two-year negotiation period in which to conclude a withdrawal agreement.
+Article 50 allows an EU member state to serve an irrevocable notification of its intention to leave the EU to the Council.
+Following a withdrawal notification, there is a two-year negotiation period to conclude a withdrawal agreement.

 The purpose of the withdrawal agreement is: